-The aggressive approach to pop-up advertising, which was a huge trend in the early 2000's thought very little of user experience.
+The aggressive approach to pop ad advertising, which was a huge trend in the early 2000's thought very little of user experience.
 Getting in people's way, its reputation became very poor, very fast.
 And that's putting it mildly.
-So you end up with stats like this one, which says that pop-upads trigger more than two thirds of users to leave websites.
+That’s how we ended up with stats like this one, which says that pop-up ads trigger more than two thirds of users to leave websites.

-But the fact of the matter is that pop-up advertising works.
+But the fact of the matter is that pop ad advertising works.
 It can be very successful and yield great results without hurting the user experience – but it is imperative that you do it right.

-Sure, this type of advertising, as we imagine it, is annoying, useless, bandwidth-consuming, malware-ridden digital shirt-tugger.
-Most advertisers get it wrong, which is why people quit the sites that serve them - fast.
-But it’s 2017, we’ve found a few methods that work, and when properly executed, they can reward you with amazing conversion rates.
-Here we’ll list some of the things you should, and some you shouldn’t be doing, when preparing a pop-up advertising campaign.
+Sure, this type of advertising, as we know it, can be annoying, useless, bandwidth-consuming, malware-ridden digital shirt-tugger.
+But most advertisers get it wrong, which is why people quit the sites that serve them, and fast.
+But it’s 2017, and we’ve found a few methods that work, and when properly executed, they can reward you with amazing conversion rates.
+Here we’ll list some of the things you should, and some that you shouldn’t be doing, when preparing a pop ad advertising campaign.

 User experience, both online and on mobile, is of utmost importance nowadays.
 Anything and everything that might create friction in user experience will have visitors fleeing your page faster than Justin Bieber running from his fans.
 So let’s take a look at what you should be doing:

-The first, most important thing, is to modernize your approach to pop-up advertising.
-Back in the days of the Wild Wild Internet, pop-up advertising used to be this animated, flashing window that popped up everywhere, getting in the users’ way, asking them to meet cute single ladies nearby.
+The first, most important thing, is to modernize your approach to pop ad advertising.
+Back in the days of the Wild Wild Internet, pop-up advertising used to be this animated, flashing window that popped up everywhere, getting in users’ way, asking them to meet cute single ladies nearby.
 No wonder ad blockers are booming.

 Modern internet is all about user experience.
-Everything, even pop-up advertising, needs to be relevant, and needs to be as unobtrusive as possible.
-Everyone loves relevant content, presented in a nice, humane way.
+Everything, even pop advertising, needs to be relevant, and needs to be as unobtrusive as possible.
+Everyone loves relevant content, presented in a nice, beneficial way.
 ‘Screaming’, flashing animations will get you nowhere.

 Image Credit: Marketing Charts